8bitfred/retro-fred/README.md

 MacOS X
 -------

-First you need to install SDL2 and SDL2_image.
+First you need to install SDL2, SDL2_image and SDL2_mixer.
 The easiest way is to download the .dmg packages from the SDL sites.
-Then copy the SDL2.framework and SDL2_image.framework directories to the system's /Library/Frameworks directory, or the user's Library/Frameworks directory inside the home directory.
+Then copy the SDL2.framework, SDL2_image.framework and SDL2_mixer.framework directories to the system's /Library/Frameworks directory, or the user's Library/Frameworks directory inside the home directory.
 You can also install it in a different directory.
-In that case you will need to add option "-DCMAKE_PREFIX_PATH=<SDL_FRAMEWORK_DIR>;<SDL_IMAGE_FRAMEWORK_DIR>" to the cmake invocation to specify the location of the libraries.
+In that case you will need to add option "-DCMAKE_PREFIX_PATH=<SDL_FRAMEWORK_DIR>;<SDL_IMAGE_FRAMEWORK_DIR>;<SDL_MIXER_FRAMEWORK_DIR>" to the cmake invocation to specify the location of the libraries.

 ```
     git clone <repository> retro-fred